1972 NAIA basketball tournament

 The 1972 NAIA men's basketball tournament was held in March at Municipal Auditorium in Kansas City, Missouri.
 The 35th annual NAIA basketball tournament featured 32 teams playing in a single-elimination format.

-This year was the first and only tournament since seeding began in 1957 that all 4 top seeded teams made it to the national semi-finals.
-Seeding was changed in 2016, so each bracket is now seeded 1 thru 8.
-Kentucky State becomes the second team to win three in a row, joining Tennessee State (1957, 1958, 1959).
+This year was the first and only tournament since seeding began in 1957 that all four top seeded teams made it to the national semi-finals.
+Seeding was changed in 2016, so each bracket is now seeded 1 through 8.
+Kentucky State became the second team to win three titles in a row, joining Tennessee State (1957, 1958, 1959).